laurabpaulsen/emotions_dkpol/README.md

 # emotions_dkpol
-This repository holds the code for the final project for Cultural Data Science
+This repository holds the code for the final project for Cultural Data Science.
+The aim is to investigate the dynamics on danish twitter before, during and after the election in November 2022.
+This is done using emotion classification followed summarising the probablitity distributions of the emotions.
+Finally relative entropy measures, novelty, resonance and transience, are found for the probability distributions.

-## Project Organization
+## Project Structure
-The organization of the project is as follows:
+The structure of the project is as follows:

 ```
 ├── README.md
 ├── data
-│   ├── party_info.json        <- information on each party (Twitter account, hashtag)
 │   ├── emotions_summarised
 │   ├── idmdl
+│   ├── preproccessed
 │   ├── raw
-│   └── preproccessed
+│   └── party_info.json        <- information on each party (Twitter account, hashtag)
 ├── fig
 ├── src                        <- main scripts
 │   ├── clean_data.py